neha-kay/Kiko-plus/_posts/2017-06-02-life-perspective.md

 *"I know I'm super insecure about X/have low self-esteem about it.
 And there is a way to get over it.
 I'll probably have to read a hundred books to find the 1 page that explains it, but in any case, the solution is out there -- I just have to dedicate the time to find it."*

 I strongly believe in the latter - that solutions do exist for really hard problems -- it's just a matter of time -sometimes years -- of finding them.

+### The only thing you can do in life is not make the same mistakes over and over again.

+When I first heard this phrase I wasn't sure I *entirely* agreed with it; after all, you technically *can* consult books, mentors, friends to avoid making mistakes in the first place.

+That being said, the phrase is incredibly calming, in light of a personal mistake, precisely because there's truth to it.
+At the end of the day, all you can do is try to avoid making the same mistake over and over again.